 FAQ plugins integrate directly into your pages to answer questions and help customers.
 They provide extra functionalities that make it easier to find help, and keep your responsibilities to a minimum.
 Some key functions include:

 Customers no longer have to search your website for the answers they need, nor do you have to create a separate FAQ page for them to search.
 Their questions will have answers whenever they come up.
-For example, ChipBot support is on every page and FAQs live in the chat.
+For example, ChipBot support is on every page and the FAQs live in the chat.

 If a customer spends too much time looking for an answer, they may leave the page and complain about not being able to find it.
 Especially if it is a simple question.
 For example, if I am looking for shipping costs, and I have to comb through every answer about the product, I might give up.
 A WordPress plugin, however, is always right there for support.